Axway/unified-catalog-integrations/azure/AzureToUnifiedCatalogIntegration.md

 **API Provider**
 * Will publish APIs from Azure API Management into the Unified Catalog via script.
 Those APIs will require manual approval of subscription requests from consumers.
-* Is notified in Microsoft Teams, when there is a new subscription requests, and will where approve or reject the request.
+* Is notified in Microsoft Teams when there is a new subscription requests, and will approve or reject the request.

 **API Consumer**
 * Discovers the API in the Unified Catalog and request access by subscribing.